Navaratnas: Similar groups

 Many famous emperors in India had courtiers labeled in similar ways.
-For example, the valuable members of the court of Kṛṣṇa Deva Rāya were termed Aṣṭadiggajas, the eight scholars.
-Lakṣmaṇa Sena the ruler of the Sena Empire had Pañcaratnas (meaning 5 gems who were Govardhana, Śaraṇa, Jayadeva (author of Gīta Govinda), Umapati, Dhoyi in his court).
-Aṣṭapradhān maṇḍal was the title given to the council of Chhatrapati Śivājī Mahārāj.
+For example, the valuable members of the court of Krishnadevaraya were termed Ashtadiggajas, the eight scholars.
+Lakṣmaṇa Sena the ruler of the Sena dynasty had Pañcaratnas (meaning 5 gems who were Govardhana, Śaraṇa, Jayadeva (author of Gīta Gōvinda), Umapati, Dhoyi in his court).
+Ashta Pradhan maṇḍala was the title given to the council of Shivaji.